 The skills of ‘the caller’ have a large impact on whether the invoice will be paid after the call.
 A few tips to have a more effective phone call:

 - Know who you are calling: if the person who is supposed to pay the invoice is a man, then a woman should make the call.
 Is it a woman who is in charge of the bookkeeping, it will work better if a man makes the call.
-Telephone conversations automatically run more smoothly if different sexes are talking to each other (call it instinctive alertness).
+Strange but true…telephone conversations automatically run more smoothly if different sexes are talking to each other (call it instinctive alertness).